Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_07_virtual_models/guide.en-gb.md

 These queries are divided into three parts: tag, ranker, and condition:

 - **Tag**: A tag can be a model series (llama, mistral, codestral, ...), a publisher (meta-llama, mistralai, ...) or use case tag (code_chat, code_completion, summarization, etc.).
-You can find the possible values on [our catalog](https://endpoints.ai.cloud.ovh.net/catalog)
+You can find the possible values on [our catalog](https://endpoints.ai.cloud.ovh.net/catalog).
 - **Ranker**: The ranker defines a model's capability compared to other models.
-We currently support the following rankers: fastest, cheapest, biggest, lates and smallest.
+We currently support the following rankers: fastest, cheapest, biggest, latest and smallest.
 - **Condition**: The condition allows you to filter models based on strict requirements on some of the model specifications.
 Currently supported specs are context_size, max_tokens, input_cost, params (number of parameters) and endpoint_publication_date (Date we made the model available on AI Endpoints).
 These conditions support basic operators (<, >, =).

 Below are some example queries and the models they currently resolve to.
 Please note that the resolved model can change, as we continuously update our catalog with new model releases.